 By Eric Worre

+What does it take in becoming a master presenter?
 When you’re prospecting and inviting people to hear about your opportunity, you are often going to end up talking to people one-on-one.
-But you will just as often present to groups of people.
+But there will definitely be times you will have to present to larger groups of people.
+Time to insert FEAR!
 And so, it’s important to be able to give a strong presentation in front of a lot of people.

 I know it can be hard for some to talk in front of a group of people.
+Your voices cracks, the palms of your hands begin to sweat, you tremble; it’s not fun.
 Believe me, I was scared out of my mind when I first had to do a presentation for a room full of strangers.
 I was much more comfortable speaking to people one-on-one or sitting in the audience as someone else did the presentation.

 But there are a few things you can do to become a master presenter.